 For pharmacotherapies, we focused on medications that are FDA-approved for substance use disorder as of September 2018.
-These are buprenorphine (sublingual or extended-release injection or implant), buprenorphine/naloxone, methadone, and naltrexone (oral or extendedrelease injection) for treatment of opioid use disorder.
-We included two trials of extended-release naltrexone formulations, including implantable naltrexone24 (formulation not FDA-approved as of 2019) and injectable naltrexone25 (formulation FDA-approved in 2010).
+These are buprenorphine (sublingual or extended-release injection or implant), buprenorphine/naloxone, methadone, and naltrexone (oral or extended-release injection) for treatment of opioid use disorder.
+We included two trials of extended-release naltrexone formulations, including implantable naltrexone25 (formulation not FDA-approved as of 2019) and injectable naltrexone26 (formulation FDA-approved in 2010).
 Analyses of naltrexone were stratified according to route of administration (oral versus implant/injectable).
 No pharmacotherapies are currently FDA-approved for treatment of cannabis or stimulant use disorder.
-We excluded trials of methadone or buprenorphine for detoxification (withdrawal management), as maintenance therapy with these medications is generally recommended due to a high risk of relapse.10 We also included studies of preemptive naloxone prescribed in clinical settings as a rescue medication for acute overdose events, for mitigation of opioid-related harms.
-For psychosocial interventions, we included interventions that utilized one or more of the following techniques: CBT, motivational interventions, contingency management, twelve-step facilitation therapy, family interventions, and adaptations or combinations of these methods.8 We did not restrict inclusion of trials of psychosocial interventions based on the number or length of intervention sessions.
+We excluded trials of methadone or buprenorphine for detoxification (withdrawal management), as maintenance therapy with these medications is generally recommended due to a high risk of relapse.
+We also included studies of preemptive naloxone prescribed in clinical settings as a rescue medication for acute overdose events, for mitigation of opioid-related harms.
+For psychosocial interventions, we included interventions that utilized one or more of the following techniques: CBT, motivational interventions, contingency management, twelve-step facilitation therapy, family interventions, and adaptations or combinations of these methods.
+We did not restrict inclusion of trials of psychosocial interventions based on the number or length of intervention sessions.
 However, we categorized interventions as brief (defined for this report as 1 or 2 sessions, each less than 1 hour in duration) or intensive (not meeting definition for brief).
 Psychosocial interventions could be delivered face-to-face or using other modalities (e.g., telephone, Internet, or computer).
 Interventions could be delivered in office-based settings or in opioid treatment programs.
 We excluded trials of school-based or community level interventions.

 We included trials in which included interventions were compared against placebo, a minimal intervention (including attention control), or waitlist control.
 Minimal interventions and attention controls were similar in intensity (e.g., duration) to the intervention, but were designed to have minimal or no specific effect.
 Minimal interventions and attention controls commonly consisting of brief educational interventions without a psychosocial component.
 We only included trials that compared an included intervention against usual care if the usual care intervention did not represent active treatment for drug use disorders.
-In some trials, usual care could include referral to pharmacotherapy or psychosocial interventions, consistent with how pharmacotherapy for opioid use disorder is delivered in clinical practice and the standard of care.10 Otherwise, we excluded head-to-head trials comparing one active intervention versus another, trials of combination versus single modality pharmacotherapy, and trials comparing different intensities or duration of pharmacologic therapy or psychosocial interventions.
+In some trials, usual care could include referral to pharmacotherapy or psychosocial intervention, though we excluded trials in which patients were routinely referred for drug treatment.
+For trials of pharmacotherapy, we included trials in which all patients received psychosocial interventions, consistent with how pharmacotherapy for opioid use disorder is delivered in clinical practice and the standard of care.
+10 Otherwise, we excluded head-to-head trials comparing one active intervention versus another, trials of combination versus single modality pharmacotherapy, and trials comparing different intensities or duration of pharmacologic therapy or psychosocial interventions.